 A major part of this experiment is the analysis of images.
 This requires quite a bit of processing power, far more than any microprocessor contains.
 For this reason the conclusion was reached that an actual computer would be needed.
 The term “net-book” is a name for a specific subset of laptop or notebook computers, which generally have a screen size of ten inches or smaller.
 These computers, although they generally have less powerful processors than their larger counterparts, still are powerful enough to process images.
 The net-book chosen was the ASUS Eee PC 900HA.
 This model was chosen specifically to fit with the first version of the robot.
 The 900HA has a screen measuring 8.9 inches diagonally so it was small enough to fit inside the structure of the chassis.

 The Arduino is a micro-controller built around Atmel processors.
 The Arduino version used is called the Arduino Duemilanove and it can use as it's processor either the Atmel Atmega168, which was used in the final implementation of the project, or the Atmel ATmega328.
-The ATmega168 features a 16mHz processor, 16 KB of flash memory, 1 KB of static ram and a 512 B EEPROM.
+The ATmega168 features a 16 MHz processor, 16 KB of flash memory, 1 KB of static ram and a 512 B EEPROM.
 These boards are extremely popular among electronic and robotic hobbyists due to their open source hardware interface and low price point of thirty dollars.

 The Arduino website (2011) states the following: